 Back in the deep March snow of Whistler you have an amazing array of snowshoeing options.
 If you have not been to the Whistler Train Wreck, you have to, it's a must see.
 An incredible 50 year old train wreck, turned art exhibit, turned bike park.
 It is an amazing surreal world hidden just a couple hundred metres from the busy Sea to Sky Highway, running along the spectacular Cheakamus River.

+The various hot springs near Whistler are also great destinations in April.
+Skookumchuck Hot Springs is open year-round and the two hour drive to reach it is really part of the fun.
+It is a beautiful drive through Pemberton, Mount Currie and along the beautiful and massive Lillooet Lake and Lillooet River.
+Sloquet Hot Springs is an hours drive past Skookumchuck and extraordinarily beautiful and desolate.
 Though gaining popularity, the remoteness almost guarantees no one there but you on a typical April day.
 You can normally drive right to the Sloquet Hot Springs, but lingering snow on the unmaintained logging road may be too deep so always be prepared to hike up to 8 kilometres if needed from your car to the campsite.
 Though bumpy and with lots of potholes, the road to Skookumchuck and Sloquet are still drive-able with all types of cars.

 April is also a great month to see some of the fantastic waterfalls in and around Whistler.
 Brandywine, Nairn, Rainbow and Alexander Falls are all within a short drive and with easy hikes to them, accessible year-round.
 Shannon Falls is also a must see, year-round sight in Squamish if you have the time on your drive by.